 Our toilet is no longer the mild-mannered everyday toilet that you’d assume it was.
-Thanks to being born on the planet Krypton some simple DIY projects that we tackled last weekend, our former Clark Kent of a throne now boasts two new super powers.
+Thanks to being born on the planet Krypton two simple DIY projects that we tackled last weekend, our former Clark Kent of a throne now boasts two new superpowers.
 Can’t you just picture the comic book?

 With the old pieces removed, the first task was to slide the bottom part of the dual-flush tower into place where my old flapper had been.

 Then I wiggled a tight, black rubber band over the fill tube to keep the dual-flush piece in place and firmly pressed against the opening.
 There’s also a zip-tie at the back of the piece that I pulled tight to help keep things in place.
 I had accidentally cut the tie off at first, thinking it was part of the packaging, but thankfully the kit actually supplied a back up!
 They must have known people would jump the gun like I did.
 Lesson learned.

 Then it was time to set the rest of the tower.
 It looks like quite a beast, but it clicks into place very easily with a simple drop-and-twist motion.
 You can see some of the technology in this shot – the adjustable blue slider is what helps to regulate how much water should be used in the quick flush function, and the green switch does the same for the full flush.

 Step 5: Attach The New Dual Flush Button

 My next task was to put in the new button where the old handle had been.
 I was able to securely hand-tighten this (again, no tools required).
 Oh and hand-tightening is always a good approach because over-tightening things can potentially crack the porcelain of your tank or bowl.
 Not good.

 Here you can see what the button looks like.
 It’s split for what we’ve been calling a “single flush” (for liquids) and “double flush” (for, as the packaging describes, “when you need more power”).